General proofreading vs. transcript proofreading: What’s the difference and which one’s right for me?

 Transcript proofreading is the most unique type of proofreading.
 In fact, most people haven’t even heard of it!
 It has gotten especially popular in the previous decade and excellent transcript proofreaders are in high demand.
 Transcript proofreading is proofreading specifically for court reporters so you get a behind-the-scenes look at the legal world and read witness testimony.
 Court reporters (CRs) have a very special, very important job of taking down legal proceedings.
 That includes in court in front of a judge and also in private depositions that happen before a case even gets to trial.
 (You can read more about court reporters and what they do here.)
 Transcript proofreading is the most advanced type of proofreading because you’re working with the verbatim spoken word and can’t change the testimony.
 The focus is on fixing typos, dropped and wrong words, punctuation for readability, and making sure everything is consistent.
 Because it’s the spoken word and it has to stay exactly as the speakers said it, the grammar is far from perfect.
 If you think of how many times we start and stop when we talk, how we change thoughts, use the wrong words, or have improper grammar, you can tell proofreading the spoken word is going to be much different than general proofreading with its more polished writing.

 Because there is such a huge range of projects you can proofread, it’s impossible to say exactly how much you can make as a general proofreader.
 The Editorial Freelance Association (EFA) has a rate chart with the standard rates they recommend for different types of general proofreading that can give you an idea of price ranges.
+The have the median rate for general proofreading anywhere from $35-$65/hour.
 Keep in mind EFA’s rates don’t take into account the different ways you can charge a client, the sliding scale based on word count, if you have consistent clients, etc. (I cover how to set your rates inside my general proofreading training so you don’t have to stress over how to figure it all out!)
 As an example, let’s say you proof a couple average-sized fiction books.
 You could make $400-500ish a book (depending on your rates, sliding scale, etc.).
 Shorter pieces of content will obviously be less, but you can fit more short proofreading jobs into a month than you can longer jobs.
-Some general proofreaders make $100/month and some make a few thousand — it all depends on how much you want to proofread, how smart and proactive you are with your marketing, and how many and what type of clients you work with.
+You could make as little as a few bucks a month if you only do one small job or you can make a thousand or two if you have consistent work from clients.
+It’s up to you!
+When I was a general proofreader, I made $1-2,000/month.
+It all depends on how much you want to proofread, how smart and proactive you are with your marketing, and how many and what type of clients you work with.

 Just like with general proofreading, I can’t give specific numbers for what you will make in a month or a year because there are a lot of variabilities.
 Transcript proofreaders are paid per page and there are industry-standard rates that are different depending on turnaround time and technicality.
 The amount you make can vary per court reporter every month as every court reporter has a different amount of work they can send you and different turnaround times they’ll need.
 Some court reporters are extra busy and can consistently send you work multiple times a week, while other court reporters may only send you work a couple times a month.
 It ultimately comes down to your schedule and how much you want to work (The flexibility is amazing!).
 As a busy proofreader, you can make up to $4-5,000 a month.
 As a part-time proofer, you can bring in anywhere from a couple hundred to $2,000+ a month.
 Even just a couple court reporter clients a month can net you a thousand or more a month!
 You can read more specifics on how much a transcript proofreader can make here.